 3. Suggest cultural exchange activities.
 Introduce American culture in a fun and friendly way to help international staff enjoy their experience in the U.S. For example, organize a fun day out with other employees at a nearby attraction or throw a potluck lunch or dinner.
-See our Cultural Activities Toolkit for Employers for all kinds of ideas and ways to get your international staff involved in American culture!
-Also share our Cultural Compass with participants to help empower them to plan their own activities.
+Share our Cultural Compass with participants to help empower them to plan their own activities.

 Learn about life abroad

 Read about the adventures others have had and get excited for yours.